Plitvice Lakes National Park

 Plant Species

-Dense forests dominated by beech, fir, and spruce create a pristine wilderness environment
+Dense forests dominated by beech, fir and spruce create a pristine wilderness environment.

 Bird Species

-A paradise for birdwatchers with rare species including owls, eagles, and woodpeckers
+A paradise for birdwatchers, with rare species including owls, eagles and woodpeckers.

 Mammal Species

-Home to deer, foxes, wild boar, wolves, and the elusive European brown bear
+Home to deer, foxes, wild boar, wolves and the elusive European brown bear.

 Protected Wilderness

 Plitvice is a biological treasure with diverse wildlife thriving in its untouched forest environment.
 While bears and wolves are present, they are rarely seen by visitors.
 The park's strict conservation measures ensure that this exceptional ecosystem remains protected for future generations.
-Visitors are required to stay on marked paths to minimize environmental impact.
+Visitors are required to stay on marked paths to minimise environmental impact.

 Stunning in every season, from lush summers to icy winters